nasorensen/Project_4/README.md

  - Added new features like beds_baths_ratio and lot_to_sqft_ratio.
  - Created a machine learning pipeline with preprocessing steps.
  - Perfomed hyperparameter tuning using GridSearchCV.
  - Final model saved to disk as sold_price_model.pkl.
-Results
+Result
-Achieved R2 of 0.828 on the test set with slight overfitting of R2 training vs test.
+ - Achieved R2 of 0.828 on the test set with slight overfitting of R2 training vs test.
- -
  ### 3. Days on Market model
 Used XGBoost, a type of decision tree machine learning model commonly used in real estate.
 Steps Taken: